 Give your pet an enticing snack to get them to hold still and take the photo while they are stopping to eat.
 You can also photograph your animal inside their habitat rather than outside of the habitat, as they may be more comfortable and stop at several points where you can get a good photo of them.
 If you house your pet in a glass aquarium, you can photograph them through the glass, be sure to keep any light falling on the glass to a minimum to avoid glare and keep your camera’s flash off.
 Digital cameras work best as you can take a lot of pictures of your pet and only use the ones that come out in the best focus.
 You can also have someone else hold your pet while you get your photos if they are more likely to hold still while being held.

 Decide on an Adoption Fee for your small animal

-Keep in mind, the adoption fee you charge should not be set with the idea of "making your money back".
-The price for the animal you set should be above the cost of a feeder animal of the same species, and a reasonable price for what the new owner could purchase the equipment for used without the pet elsewhere.
-While you may have paid a lot of money for a very fancy habitat, the resale value of most small animal equipment is very low to none considering the time and effort that goes into selling it.
-A potential adopter who is interested in your pet may also have their own equipment, so consider listing the adoption fee and the cost of the equipment you are selling separately so that a well prepared adopter isn't put off by the cost of adopting your animal and acquiring equipment they do not need.
+Keep in mind, the adoption fee you charge should not be set with the idea of “making your money back”.
+The price for the animal you set should be above the cost of a feeder animal of the same species, and a reasonable price for what the new owner could purchase the equipment for use without the pet elsewhere.
+While you may have paid a lot of money for a very fancy habitat, the resale value of the smallest animal equipment is very low to none considering the time and effort that goes into selling it.
+A potential adopter who is interested in your pet may also have their own equipment, so consider listing the adoption fee and the cost of the equipment you are selling separately so that a well-prepared adopter isn’t put off by the cost of adopting your animal and acquiring the equipment they do not need.

 There are some circumstances where you may not feel comfortable charging an adoption fee, or you may not feel right about making money off of the process of giving up your pet.
 Consider donating the adoption fee to your local shelter or rescue group if you do not feel comfortable keeping the money.